NikDzub/tflocalstack/README.md

    (we are able to ssh to the private ec2 from our public one but theres no internet acc to update pkgs for example..
 NAT Gateway..
    )
+8. Setting up NAT Gateway
+   to be able to reach out to the internet to update pkgs for example, but no 1 can reach 2 us
+   were gonna create it in the public subnet name = w/e, subnet = pub_sub, allocate elastic ip..

+9. Add a route from the priv_route_table to the NAT gateway dest = 0.0.0.0/24 target = NAT
+   (now we can update stuf in the private sub)